Overview

 8. Museums

-We recommend visiting some of the museums to break up exploring Dubrovnik’s outside attractions.
+We recommend visiting some museums to break up your exploration of Dubrovnik’s outdoor attractions.
 It’s the best way to learn about the city’s eventful past and Croatian culture.

 Museums most worth visiting in Dubrovnik: